Content optimization is the key to unlocking search traffic for growing websites… In this article and video, you’ll find out how.

 You can create content that is 10 times better than what is currently being found in the search results for a single phrase or keyword if you optimize it.

-The important question that is still left unanswered is…how do you optimize your content?
+The important question that is still left unanswered is…how do you do content optimization?
 Well, there are some strategies that you can follow.

 Tip #1: Follow the 3C rule